icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Erythritol: The Zero-Glycemic Sweetener

-Erythritol is a superhero in the world of keto sweeteners.
-Erythritol, boasting a glycemic index of nada, ensures your blood sugar stays steady and serene.
+Erythritol, boasting a glycemic index of 0, ensures your blood sugar stays steady.

 This makes erythritol an excellent choice for keeping your body in fat-burning mode.
 Moreover, selecting non-GMO varieties helps dodge potential health hazards linked to genetically altered edibles.